leonidk/ns-fmb/README.md

 # nerfstudio fuzzy metaball reference
 This is a [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio) implementation of the [Fuzzy Metaball](leonidk.github.io/fmb-plus) rendering methods.
 The enable optimization with purely color-based losses, this includes a far-field NeRF to model the background.
 The Gaussians then organize into modeling just the foreground object.

+The Fuzzy Metaballs project focused on shape optimization, with no priors, with very few 3D Gaussians (for robustness, simplicitly, speed, etc.), so this implementation defaults to using 40 Gaussians.
+This produces novel view synthesis that is worse NeRF methods (e.g. about 18 to 20 PSNR), but reasonable, simplified geometric reconstructions.
+Adding smarter colors to each Gaussian (e.g. spherical harmonics, MLPs, or textures) would certainly improve PSNR, but isn't done for this example.

 ## Result
 Example reconstruction of Nerfstudio plane and sculpture sequences with **40 Gaussians**.
 This using posed color images (no masks, no flow) and random initialization from a small sphere, with a few thousand iterations of optimization.